palewire/first-visual-story/readthedocs/index.rst

 .. note::

-    We used Plotly.js in this class, but there are many other JavaScript charting libraries, each one slightly different.
-If you want to explore this on your own, here are some other options that we considered using for this class
+    We used D3.js in this class, but there are many other JavaScript charting libraries, each one slightly different.
+If you want to explore this on your own, here are some other options that generally abstract away the process we used in this class.

     - `Vega-lite <https://vega.github.io/vega-lite/>`_
     - `Charts.js <http://www.chartjs.org/>`_
     - `C3.js <http://c3js.org/>`_ Important to note that this does not seem to support the latest versions of D3.
-    - `D3.js <https://d3js.org/>`_ The granddaddy of them all.

     There are also tools that allow you to use a visual editor, creating charts and other visualizations that you can download and/or embed in your project.

+    - `Observable <https://beta.observablehq.com>`_ is a relatively new site that allows you to take a more exploratory approach to building your visualizations.
+Charts and maps update automatically as you update data or settings.
     - `Chartbuilder <https://quartz.github.io/Chartbuilder/>`_ from `Quartz <https://qz.com/>`_, is very good for basic, fast charts with light customization.
     - `DataWrapper <https://www.datawrapper.de/>`_ allows a range of visualizations beyond basic charts, including scatter plots and maps.